PatMcE/UAV-DRL-OA-Gymnasium-ROS-Gazebo/README.md

 python3 onnx_to_onnxHalf.py
 ```

-## 3: Setup the nvidia jetson orin nano or nvidia jetson nano to run the models (as tensorrt engines)
+## 3: Setup the nvidia jetson orin nano or nvidia jetson nano to run the models (as TensorRT engines)
 ### Step 3.1 - Install Ubuntu 20.04 and ROS Noetic on jetson orin nano/jetson nano (for jetson nano install ubuntu 20.04 by following https://qengineering.eu/install-ubuntu-20.04-on-jetson-nano.html)
 ### Step 3.2 - Execute the following commands:
 ```